 Lidocaine, a topical anesthetic works together with DXM to relieve sore throat symptoms.

-If you’re considering treatment and you’re not sure if your insurance will cover your treatment costs, call our helpline at 800-774-6145 for more information.
+If you’re considering treatment and you’re not sure if your insurance will cover your treatment costs, call our helpline at 800-774-6145 (Who Answers?) for more information.

 Addiction in any form has more to do with the patterns of use associated with a drug than the actual physical effects of the drug.
 According to Harvard Health Publications, the physical effects of a drug alter the brain’s chemical makeup over time, while the behaviors associated with repeated drug use train the brain’s reward system to assign a high priority to anything having to do with drug use.